Ezemichae/HR-Employee-Attrition-SQL-Analysis/README.md

 ## Dataset

-IBM HR Employee Attrition DatasetInsights
+IBM HR Employee Attrition Dataset

+Insights

 1) Employee attrition is concentrated in specific departments.
 * Some departments experience significantly higher employee turnover than others, indicating that workforce retention challenges are not evenly distributed across the organization.